lilrau/BridgeBeats/README.md

 ## Important
 This tool was created to solve my problem with my playlists across different music apps.
 I'm gradually trying to expand it so that everyone can use it.

+⚠️ The YouTube API has an annoying quota system that severely limits the number of requests the tool can make.
+I'm trying to find a solution to this, but I wonder if there is one.
+If you know of anything, please contact me.

 APIs ID and Secret missing for obvious reasons.

 ## Screenshots